Come Down to the Merry Go Round

 Come Down to the Merry Go Round is an EP by garage rock band Laughing Hyenas.
 It was released in 1987 on Touch and Go Records.
 It was reissued in 1995 accompanied with five bonus tracks.

+Chuck Eddy ranked it at number 454 in his 1991 book of the best 'heavy metal' albums.

 Track listing

 Personnel

 Adapted from the Come Down to the Merry Go Round liner notes.